uli-heller/uli-java-prototypes/spring-session-scope/README.md

 Some tests repated to web applications using session scope.

 * Build: `../gradlew war`
-* Run: `../gradlew runJetty`
+* Run: `../gradlew jettyRun`

-When jetty is running, head your browser to <http://localhost:8080/session-scope>.
+When jetty is running, head your browser to <http://localhost:8080/spring-session-scope>.

 Clicking on "New counter page (existing session)" opens a new browser window/tab reusing the existing session.
 Opening multiple